CIS-Spring-2023/project-cis_4339_project_8/README.md

 For our project, the .env file that you are required to make contains VITE_ROOT_API=http://localhost:3000

 ```
-remember to npm install to install the all dependencies for this project
+remember to npm install to install all dependencies for this project
 ```

 ## Sprint 2 Portion: